Skip to main content

 Day 8–10: Bank account and tax ID (RFC)

-You’ll be paid in Mexico.
-Get a local bank account.
+If you’ll be paid in Mexico, get a local bank account.

-• Proof of address (lease or Airbnb confirmation email)
+• Proof of address (your lease or booking confirmation usually works)

 • Employment letter (shows you’re serious)